-We hereby announce one scholarship of 10.000 SEK to cover/supply fees and travel expenses in connection with the 52nd AASP Annual Meeting held in Ghent, Belgium, 1–3 July 2019.
+We hereby announce one scholarship of 10.000 SEK to cover/supply fees and travel expenses in connection with the XV IPC-XI IOPC Conference in Prague, Czech Republic, 12–19 September 2020.

 The scholarship can be applied for by Master and PhD students or recently educated palynologists, who are members of CPS or would like to become a member.

 To apply, an abstract and, for Master and PhD students, a recommendation from the supervisor should be forwarded.
 The poster or presentation must have palynological relevance.

 The person who receives the scholarship is obliged to acknowledge the CPS on the poster or presentation, and to write a summary of their experience of the meeting for the CPS homepage (see examples below).

-The application, including the accepted abstract and a recommendation from the supervisor (for Master and PhD students) should be e-mailed to Christian Pott, LWL-Museum of Natural History, Münster, Germany, before 29 April 2019.
+In your application, please include the accepted abstract and a recommendation from the supervisor (for Master and PhD students).